trisongz/pylines/README.md

 output_fn: None, if no output file is set, can be later set or added. - if no output file is set, can be later set by calling
 skip_broken: True, will skip unparsable lines by default
-overwrite_output: False, will control overwriting of the output file use_lazyL False, doesn't do anything right now
+overwrite_output: False, will control overwriting of the output file
+use_lazy: False, doesn't do anything right now
 use_mp: True, doesn't explicitly do anything right now
 use_idx: False, doesn't do anything right now
 total_lines: 0, used to set the total lines expected, useful if you already know how many items are in your file and prevent counting of items during initialization.